Category filter

 - Navigate to macOS > Hexnode Settings > DAFS > Configure.

 Server Preference enables administrators to control how enterprise apps and updates are deployed to macOS devices through associated Distributed Apps and Files Servers (DAFS).
 In environments where a site has multiple DAF servers configured, this setting helps prioritize which servers should be used by the macOS devices targeted by the policy.
-You will have two options to choose from,
+Admins will have two options to choose from,

 - Use the preference set in the associated site